lkesteloot/distray/README.md

 # Distray

-Distray (DISTributed RAY tracer) is a distributed rendering system.
-It doesn't do the rendering itself, but runs any command-line renderer on a set of machines.
+Distray (DISTributed RAY tracer) is a distributed ray tracing system.
+It doesn't do the ray tracing itself, but runs any command-line renderer on a set of machines.
 It can also be used for non-rendering batch tasks.
 The examples below use my [weekend ray tracer](https://github.com/lkesteloot/weekend-ray-tracer) for the name of the program to run.